LastGregStanding/pokemon_basic_1/README.md

 -Having trouble changing the maps to the left and right.
 As of now, I have the up and down maps working properly.

 -Bug: cannot figure out how to prevent going into the water when moving up or down, while also being able to switch maps for up and down

+9/13/23

+-changing the entire battle game, now that I have gotten better with CSS

+-need to figure out how to keep the game a perfect square, regardless of how someone shapes the window.